apthorpe/jeppson-python/README.rst

 and calculational method.
 Note the discussion of design trade-offs and ease of testing in the *Design Information* section.

+The network flow solvers (``jeppson_ch5``, ``jeppson_ch6a``, ``jeppson_ch6b``,
+and ``jeppson_ch7``) are all tested via integral tests using the pytest framework, so it is possible to automate integral testing.
+It is not as simple as unit testing (relying on several fixtures) and the fidelity is rather coarse but it can be done.

+Additionally, flake8 compliance is incorporated in the test suite to enforce a reasonable level of stylistic quality.

 Development Note
 ================